 We're live on Product Hunt right now!
 Come support our launch

-Power BI Embedded: 4 Strong alternatives for user-facing analytics in 2025
+Power BI Embedded: 4 Strong Alternatives in 2025

 Power BI Embedded is an understandable choice if you’re already using Power BI products internally (and have a decent budget to spare).
 However, you may feel dissatisfied by the limited flexibility of Power BI’s out-of-the-box visualizations or the slow, clunky UI that comes with iframe embedding.